A New Era…. In Photography

 Of course we have some test shots for you!

 The D7000 has auto-ISO like all upper end Nikon DSLRs.
-This shot was taken by the light of the streetlight and auto-ramped up to ISO 6400 (which is the maximum for auto ISO).
+This shot was taken by the light of the streetlight and auto-ramped up to ISO 6400 (which is the maximum for auto ISO) (Editors Note: ISO 6400 is the out-of-the-box setting.
+You can set the D7000 for auto-ISO up to 28,000 in the setup menu).
 For a streetlight photo, the white-balance is pretty good I would say.

 Everyone knows that I love night shots, and clearly this rig can handle low light situations very well.